Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Architecture.md

 # Native backend

 The foundation of the Input System is the native backend code.
-This is platform-specific code which collects information about available Devices and input data from Devices.
-This code is not part of the Input System package, but is included with Unity itself.
+This is platform-specific code that collects information about available devices and input data from devices.
+This code isn't part of the Input System package; it's included with Unity itself.
 It has implementations for each runtime platform supported by Unity.
 This is why some platform-specific input bugs can only be fixed by an update to Unity, rather than a new version of the Input System package.

 The Input System interfaces with the native backend using [events](input-events.md) that the native backend sends.
-These events notify the system of the creation and removal of [Input Devices](devices.md), as well as any updates to the Device states.
-For efficiency and to avoid creating any garbage, the native backend reports these events as a simple buffer of raw, unmanaged memory containing a stream of events.
+These events notify the system of the creation and removal of [Input Devices](devices.md) and any updates to the Device states.
+For efficiency and to avoid creating garbage, the native backend reports these events as a simple buffer of raw, unmanaged memory containing a stream of events.

-The Input System can also send data back to the native backend in the form of [commands](device-commands.md) sent to Devices, which are also buffers of memory that the native backend interprets.
-These commands can have different meanings for different Device types and platforms.
+The Input System can also send data back to the native backend in the form of [commands](device-commands.md) sent to devices, which are also buffers of memory that the native backend interprets.
+These commands can have different meanings for different device types and platforms.

 # Input System (low-level)